The Professional Master of Education (Music) programme is offered over four, thirteen week semesters, which take place within two academic years.

 Semester 4

-EN6064 History, Policy & Contemporary Issues in Education
+EN6154 History, Policy and Contemporary Issues in Education

 The objective of this module is to allow student teachers to examine educational policy and institutions in their historical context.
 The module is also designed to reflect changes and current trends in modern Irish society and locate professional practice in its broader context.
-In particular, the module will outline the relationship between the social, economic and political structures of modern Ireland and the education system.
+In particular, the module will outline the relationship between the social, economic and political structures of modern Ireland and the education system, as well as internationally, particularly in the context of the EU and the OECD.
 It will enhance students’ understanding of the historical sociology of the Irish education system and enable them to think critically about it.
+Students will be familiarised with a global dimension to education whereby students become familiar with international actors and influencers that impact on the Irish education system.
+Education Disadvantage will be explored from the perspective of a Whole Schools Approach, such as that outlined by the EU in its Whole School Approach to tackling early school leaving.
+Such approaches invite professional relationships and working with parents.
+The Inspectorate’s (2016) Looking at our School: A Quality Framework for Post-Primary Schools recognises engagement with parents as a critical aspect in the development of the quality framework.

 Course assessment is based on school placement, research portfolio, continuous assessment and semester assignments/examinations.